dev-sre-21/packer-centos-kvm-k8s/README.md

 ## Setting up your local environment to run Packer

 After the download and verifications.
-We can the *packer binary*, to a proper location, like: */usr/local/bin*.
+We can **move** or **copy** the *packer binary*, to a proper location that is visible from your execution PATH variable at your operating system, like: */usr/local/bin*.

 ## Clone the repository